GoPlausible/falcon-signatures-js/README.md

 - `falcon.js`: JavaScript wrapper for the WebAssembly module (generated)
 - `falcon.wasm`: WebAssembly binary (generated)
 - `README.md`: This file
-- `memory-bank/`: Documentation of the project's context and progress

 ## License